 Does Your Business Need a HIPAA-Compliant Fax Service?

 Chances are your business relies on multiple forms of communication to communicate with patients, customers and clients.
-But whether you’re managing all this yourself or using a business phone and fax system, HIPAA compliance is something you will need to consider and take seriously.
+But whether you’re managing all this yourself or using a business phone and fax system, HIPAA compliant is something you will need to consider and take seriously.

 Even if you have never faced HIPAA issues in the past, your fax system could become a problem if it’s not compliant.
-Indeed, any third-party software or service provider you use could non-compliant — and lead to any number of issues — if they themselves aren’t up with the latest regulations.
+Indeed, any third-party software or service provider you use could be non-compliant — and lead to any number of issues — if they themselves aren’t up with the latest regulations.

 Below we look at how HIPAA handles faxing, along with the importance of ensuring your fax service provider is HIPAA compliant.